miguel811/barebones_setup/README.md

 The compose file, Docker files, and the steps to create the project are all available on GitHub.
 You can download them from <a href="https://github.com/miguel811/barebones_setup">there</a>.

 ## Structure

-Starting with a Load balancer, I wanted to use vue (vuestic admin ready to go) and laravel (for a backoffice and API) but not in the same machine so that later I could change the solution arquitecture, no inner Laravel tools like Sail or Inertia just blades and Breeze, and as few external services as possible.
-Less dependencies, less complexity and more agility for eventual changes.
+I'm starting with a load balancer and plan to use Vue (with Vuestic Admin) and Laravel (for the back office and API), but not on the same machine.
+This allows for future changes to the solution architecture.
+I will avoid using inner Laravel tools like Sail or Inertia, sticking to Blades and Breeze, and minimizing external services to reduce dependencies, complexity, and increase agility for eventual changes.

-There will be 7 containers, one gateway, one Backoffice and API, mysql, redis, minio, frontend, mailpit.
-The load balancer/gateway( actually its just routing traffic) and a network with all services needed in separate machines that communicate freely (within the network).
+There will be seven containers: one gateway, one for the back office and API, MySQL, Redis, MinIO, the frontend, and Mailpit.
+The load balancer/gateway will primarily handle traffic routing, and there will be a network connecting all services on separate machines, allowing free communication within the network.

-Everything is in the same internal network, at least for now, if we need to segment networks we will do it later.
+Currently, everything is on the same internal network.
+If network segmentation is needed in the future, we can address it then.

-I use nginx for the server in the load balancer as a reverse proxy, php-fpm in laravel, node in the frontend.
+For the server in the load balancer, I use Nginx as a reverse proxy, PHP-FPM for Laravel, and Node.js for the frontend.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>